 You see, Bob didn’t dress up like Mr. Hyde or adopt a corny Bela Lugosi accent.
 He didn't camp and cavort around the screen like some long-in-the-tooth vampire actor who never got the part.
 He was more like your local TV weatherman, if that weatherman was a chain-smoking Dracula fanatic.
 Nattily attired with the hip 1970’s pageboy comb-over and ever-present cigar in hand, Bob would tell it exactly like it was with a calm, monotone delivery.
 If a movie sucked, he’d pretty much tell you it sucked, in his own witty manner of course.
 Somehow this made the good movies even better, or the scarier movies even scarier, as it were.
 And though it was lost on this kindergartener, Bob's way of delivering the message to the younger generation really connected.
 This was the era of Vietnam, the hippie movement.
 Younger viewers weren't looking for some campy geezer with a cloak and a fog machine to sell them on the awful movie they were about to partake in, they wanted someone who could speak on their level, someone they could trust.
 Bob Wilkins was that man.

-Eventually, the popularity of Bob's Creature Feature show took him away from the relatively small market of Sacramento and onto the bigger markets of San Francisco and Oakland.
-There he went on to even greater successes, hosting the world television premiere of Night of the Living Dead.
+Eventually, the popularity of Bob's Creature Feature show lured him away from the relatively small market of Sacramento and onto the bigger markets of San Francisco and Oakland.
+There he went on to achieve even greater success, hosting the world television premiere of Night of the Living Dead.
 His show was anything but underground, it even managed to beat Saturday Night Live in the local ratings.
-Even today, Northern Californian residents from that generation remember Bob fondly as a great TV show host whose responsibility it was to deliver some not-so-great entertainment.
+Even today, Northern Californian residents from that distant generation remember Bob fondly as a great TV show host whose responsibility it was to deliver some not-so-great entertainment.

 But most importantly, I’d quote the sign that hung in his TV studio: “Watch Horror Films...
 Keep America Strong.”